qfoxb/GoCentral-DNS/README.md

 >pip install dnslib requests pyinstaller

 Once it's done installing, run:
->pyinstaller RiiConnect24-DNS-Server.spec
+>pyinstaller GoCentral-DNS-Server.spec

-| Tip: You may need to edit RiiConnect24-DNS-Server_v1.0.spec so the compiling process works on your computer.
+| Tip: You may need to edit GoCentral-DNS-Server_v1.0.spec so the compiling process works on your computer.

 # Setting up Pi-hole